phoridFly/escape-mars-cpp/README.md

 # escape-mars-cpp
-Final project Oregon State University CS 162
+Final project for Introduction to Computer Science I